thefrontside/bigtest/website/docs/interactors/1-quick-start.md

   </TabItem>
 </Tabs>

 If you are using the sample project, you can find these examples at `bigtest-sample/src/test/jest.test..js`, `bigtest-sample/src/test/cypress.spec.js` and `bigtest-sample/src/test/bigtest.test.js`.

 Now run your tests as you usually would or use any of the sample project options.
 Congratulations – you used your first Interactor!

 :::note The BigTest Platform
  There's more to BigTest than just Interactors.
 BigTest can also run your tests on any _real_ browser – just like your users use.
 We have built a new integrated platform from the ground up to help you test more with less effort.
 And best of all it's free and Open Source!
-[Check it out](/platform), and let us know what you think..
+[Check it out](/platform), and let us know what you think.

 :::

 ## Making test assertions